Abhi575k/discord-chatbot/README.md

 ### To Do

 I have to include a way to update data on the basis of user interaction to make the responses less deterministic.
 I will use dagster to retrain the model on a daily basis so yesterday's interactions will affect today's responses.
-More functionalitites, like playing music, and srver administration are to be added as well. (maybe a different bot)
+More functionalitites, like playing music, and srver administration are to be added as well. (maybe a different bot).
+Also, I need to document stuff because I'll barely remeber the code.